gavingleinig/semantic-transformation-adv-attack/README.md

 Unlike a standard semantic attack where the image is always adversarial, this project focuses on creating images that appear benign to a classifier under normal viewing conditions.
 The adversarial property is "hidden" and only activated when the image is subjected to a specific, physically plausible transformation.

-The "generative" aspect involves using models (like diffusion) to create or semantically modify an image to embed this conditional vulnerability.
+The "generative" aspect involves using models (like diffusion) to semantically modify an image to embed this conditional vulnerability.
 The "transformation" trigger could be a common, real-world manipulation, such as:

 * Rotation (e.g., 90° or 180°)
 * Viewing through a colored or polarized filter